openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_discussions.rst

 Managing Team Discussions
 #########################

+You should designate course staff and optionally student TAs to moderate team discussions.
 As in course discussions, different roles have different privileges in team discussions.

 .. note:: The members of the course team that you set up in Studio or on the Instructor Dashboard in the LMS are not automatically granted discussion